 Before we delve into the guidance- if you aren’t familiar with the 4 types of remission be sure to check out our previous article.
 As you navigate nutrition for UC, it’s important to note that what triggers symptoms- doesn’t always trigger inflammation.
 Also, the opposite is also true- an inflammatory diet pattern doesn’t always lead to immediate symptoms.

 Typically, the best type of diet for UC is a plant-based diet that’s rich in omega 3-fatty acids.
-Discussed below are some foods that are helpful for people with ulcerative colitis:
+Discussed below are some high fiber foods to add to your meal planning that are also helpful for people with ulcerative colitis:

 Omega 3 Rich Foods

 If you have ulcerative colitis, increasing omega 3 fatty acids in the diet can be helpful for dialing back inflammation.
-Ground flax, hempseed, chia seed, walnuts and omega-3 rich fatty fish are excellent sources.
-High consumption of omega-3’s has been shown to decrease disease activity, improve antioxidant status and tone down inflammatory agents like leukotriene B4 (1, 2, 3).
+For instance, ground flax, hempseed, chia seed, walnuts and omega-3 rich fatty fish are excellent sources.
+In fact, high consumption of omega-3’s has been shown to decrease disease activity, improve antioxidant status and also tone down inflammatory agents like leukotriene B4 (1, 2, 3).

 Antioxidant support is a crucial component of nutrition therapy for UC.
 In UC patients, an excessive amount of something called damage-causing reactive oxidative metabolites (ROM’s) are produced in the gut.
-Trying to consume as many brightly colored antioxidant-rich foods throughout the day can be helpful in correcting damage in the digestive tract from ROM’s.
-Smoothies can be an excellent way to consume fruits and vegetables if you struggle to tolerate these foods.
+In fact, trying to consume as many brightly colored antioxidant-rich foods throughout the day can be helpful in correcting damage in the digestive tract from ROM’s.
+Smoothies can also be an excellent way to consume fruits and vegetables if you struggle to tolerate these foods.

-Spaghetti, acorn, and butternut are varieties of squash with high fiber content, antioxidants, and vitamin C. While you might be tempted to avoid fiber during a flare-up, research shows fiber is pretty crucial for inflammation reduction so changing the type of fiber is typically preferred to eliminating it entirely.
-Plus many people with UC tolerate squash.
-Apart from that, squash is a versatile food and can be consumed as soup puree or mashed as a side dish.
+Spaghetti, acorn, and butternut are varieties of squash with high fiber content, antioxidants, and also vitamin C. While you might be tempted to avoid fiber by following a low residue diet (or low fiber diet) during a flare-up, research shows fiber is pretty crucial for inflammation reduction so changing the type of fiber is typically preferred to eliminating it entirely.
+In fact, many people with UC tolerate squash.
+Apart from that, squash is a versatile food and can also be consumed as soup puree or mashed as a side dish.

 Green Banana & Applesauce